groundwater/Scala-HBase/README.md

     Keys are locked by a checkAndPut to a special lock column.
     Given any column-key `x` the lock column is `x_lock`.

-    Any value in `x_tag` indicates the column is locked.
+    Any value in `x_lock` indicates the column is locked.
     Transactions should write their timestamp to the lock column, so a locked cell can always be associated to a transaction.
     Transactions must respect other locks and either wait or abort when required lock is encountered.